 Obsessive-compulsive disorder involves such symptoms as obsessive thoughts (such as a highly exaggerated fear of germs) and compulsive behaviors (for example, excessive hand-washing in an attempt to reduce the fear of germs) that the child is unable to control or limit.
 In this sense, OCD is similar to tic disorders and Tourette syndrome and creates additional functioning problems for children with ADHD.
 From HealthyKids.org

 One out of a hundred children suffer from OCD (Obsessive Compulsive Disorder).
 Research indicates that it is due to a chemical imbalance in the brain.
 From Mr. Worry

 Obsessive-Compulsive Disorder (OCD) is a common, chronic and long-lasting disorder in which a person has uncontrollable, reoccurring thoughts (obsessions) and behaviors (compulsions) that he or she feels the urge to repeat over and over. from NIMH

 I found that I was misinformed about OCD.
 Author Wesley King also helped to set me straight:

 “Obsessive Compulsion Disorder (OCD) is one of the most common but least understood mental illnesses in the world today.
 ‘I am so OCD’ has become a popular saying to describe someone who likes things clean and organized.
 But OCD is not liking things clean or organizing your socks.
 It’s a constant battle with your mind that can afflict every minute of every day.”
 OCDANIEL author note by Wesley King

-I hope these books with characters who suffer from OCD help us all to understand this mental health disease.
+I hope these children’s books about OCD help us all to understand this mental health disease.
 I am going to keep this list updated as I find more books, and will also link back to book reviews from other bloggers.
 Thanks for your help in building this list!

 Mr. Worry: A Story about OCD by